carlos-gg/digitalgarden/content/AI/Computer Vision/Traditional CV.md

 ```

 #### Frequency domain
 - Fourier transform stores the magnitude and phase at each frequency.
-The magnitude encodes how much signal there is at a particular frequency whiel the phase encodes spatial information (indirectly).
+The magnitude encodes how much signal there is at a particular frequency while the phase encodes spatial information (indirectly).
 - The Convolution Theorem:
 	- The Fourier transform of the convolution of two functions is the product of their Fourier transforms
 	- The inverse Fourier transform of the product of two Fourier transforms is the convolution of the two inverse Fourier transforms